 At work, we’re looking at adding the Atom Publishing Protocol in a few places where it makes sense.
 APP’s got a lot going for it - the spec is a great example of how to design a Resourceful API and is worth reading even if it’s not an immediately good fit for your application.

-But… It’s one of the givens of good application security that you don’t store passwords in clear text and you do your level best not to send them over the wire in cleartext.
+It’s one of the givens of good application security that you don’t store passwords in clear text and you do your level best not to send them over the wire in cleartext.
+That way, if someone pinches your user database, they should have their work cut out for them if they want to find out what your password is (because, unless you’re very good or are using something like 1password, you probably use the same password for lots of different websites).

 Martin Fowler is writing a book about Domain Specific Languages and, because you could never accuse Martin of a lack of ambition, he’s trying to write it in a reasonably (implementation) language agnostic fashion.